SW3(config)#spanning-tree mode ?

 pvst - Per-Vlan Spanning Tree mode (classic mode)

-rapid-pvst - Rapid Per Vlan Spannint Tree mode (new & improved)
+rapid-pvst - Rapid Per Vlan Spanning Tree mode (new & improved)

 SW3(config)#spanning-tree mode rapid-pvst